 The University will make reasonable attempts to obtain the consent of people featured in those images and recordings for the proposed use or disclosure.
 However, where the size of the gathering or event makes this impossible or impractcial, the University may display notices for attendees to be aware that photographers may be present and to indicate to the photographer if they do not wish to be photographed.

 Third party services

-From time to time SCU may inform students, by email or otherwise, about services offered by third parties that may be of interest to them.
-By providing their personal information to SCU, students consent to their information being used for this purpose.
+From time to time the University may inform students, by email or otherwise, about services offered by third parties that may be of interest to them.
+By providing their personal information to the University, students consent to their information being used for this purpose.

 The Privacy Management Plan contains information about:

-- students' right to access personal information SCU holds about them;
+- your right to access personal information the University holds about you;

 SCU Privacy Contact Officer

-Any enquiries relating to how SCU collects and handles personal information should be directed to the SCU Privacy Contact Officer using the contact details below.
+Any enquiries relating to how the University collects and handles personal information should be directed to the University Privacy Contact Officer using the contact details below.